-- audits are commissioned directly by Moncler and not by the supplier; - certification is conducted by a qualified third-party organisation whose auditors are trained by veterinarians and animal husbandry experts from the Department of Veterinary Medicine at the University of Milan; - 3.
-The "Animal-Based Measures" are indicators of the real welfare of an animal, determined through the direct observation of its capacity to adapt to specific farming environments.
-The measures include physiological, pathological and behavioural indicators. - 4.
-Order value. - 5.
-Including free standing stores, concessions, travel retail stores and outlets.
+- audits are commissioned directly by Moncler and not by the supplier; - certification is conducted by a qualified third-party organisation whose auditors are trained by veterinarians and animal husbandry experts from the Department of Veterinary Medicine at the University of Milan;

+3. The "Animal-Based Measures" are indicators of the real welfare of an animal, determined through the direct observation of its capacity to adapt to specific farming environments.